Samsung/tizen-docs/docs/application/dotnet/guides/nui/xaml/xaml-support-for-tizen-nui.md

 ### x:Arguments

 In the preceding examples explained in this file, each element in the XAML file is instantiated with a call.
 The XAML file can either instantiate a call to the parameterless constructor of the corresponding class or to a structure.
-The `x:Arguments` element supports to instantiate objects with constructors that require arguments.
+The `x:Arguments` element supports instantiating objects with constructors that require arguments.
 The following code example demonstrates using the `x:Arguments` attribute with `ImageView`:

 ```xml